UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 **Asyncronous programming:**

-  multiple "jobs" run at "arbitrary" times.
+  Multiple "jobs" run at "arbitrary" times.

 Lots of different packages for both in the standard library and 3rd party libraries.

 How to know what to choose?

  - IO bound vs. CPU bound
- - Event driven cooperative multitasking vs preemptive multitasking
+ - Event driven cooperative multitasking vs. preemptive multitasking
- - callbacks vs coroutines + scheduler/event loop
+ - Callbacks vs coroutines + scheduler/event loop

 Concurrency in the standard library: